 Rick Issan Mugai Elkin

 I’m a cyclist, musician, jeweler, zen teacher, father and husband.
 Spending time rejuvenating in the natural world is my solace.
-I spent my youth among the pine forests of northern New England, attended a small prep school in the mountains of NH and completed his formal education with a bachelor’s degree in Studio Art and Art History from Elmira College in NY state.
-He has pursued a lifetime career as an independent studio craftsman in clay and as a metalsmith, with a 7-year stint as a high school teacher in the visual arts at the very prep school he attended as a youth.
+I spent my youth among the pine forests of northern New England, attended a small prep school in the White Mountains of NH and completed my formal education with a bachelor’s degree in Studio Art/ Art History and Early Childhood Education from Elmira College in NY state.